 Power Paws dogs are skilled to do many tasks that are difficult for those with mobility impairment, including:

 - Providing love and companionship

 Diabetic Alert Dogs are trained to identify and alert people with Type 1 Diabetes to high and low glucose levels.
 These dogs play a critical role for their human partners in their diabetes management.

 Power Paws breeds and trains Golden and Labrador Retrievers in 90 behaviors to assist adults and children with disabilities.
 All of our dogs undergo extensive health testing including having their hips and elbows x-rayed and cleared by OFA or PennHip, their hearts cleared by a canine cardiologist, and their eyes cleared by a canine ophthalmologist.

-One (1) to (2) two years from the time of a accepted application.
+Two to two and a half years from the time of a accepted application.
 Placement Process

 Specialized Training Programs